 Only once you have the foundation of a working rapport in place can I recommend walking the property and talking numbers.
 Do your best to confirm everything you have been told up to this point by walking every foot of the property.
 In doing so, you will begin to formulate a more accurate value of the subject property.
 You may be pleasantly surprised, or you could determine the people you spoke with previously were less than honest.
 Whatever the case may be, now is the time to see for yourself.

-Adhering to a system that analyzes each and every real estate rehab opportunity that comes your way will help you sift through the myriad of deals currently on the market.
+Adhering to a proven deal analyzer each and every opportunity that comes your way will help you sift through the myriad of deals currently on the market.
 Better yet, it will help you become decisive and calculated.
 Only those that know exactly what they are getting into can expect to realize success.
 You would be wise to remember that.